rkwitt/quicksilver/README.md

 mkdir Build && cd Build
 ccmake ...
 ```
 Configure (according to your system settings) and compile PyCA.
+Note that we also made a PyCA code clone in quicksilver/3rd_party_software, so you could build PyCA using that.

 **Final configuration**